Privacy Policy

 Information You Provide

 - Twitch Account Credentials.
-When you connect your Twitch account via OAuth Device Code Flow, WolfWave receives an OAuth access token from Twitch.
-This token is stored locally in your macOS Keychain and is never transmitted to us.
+When you connect your Twitch account via OAuth Device Code Flow, WolfWave receives OAuth access and refresh tokens from Twitch.
+These tokens are stored locally in your macOS Keychain and are never transmitted to us.

 - Discord Application ID.
 Your Discord Application ID is stored in the app's build configuration and used to connect to Discord's local IPC socket.

 - Song Request Blocklist.
-Song titles and artist names you choose to block from song requests are stored locally in your macOS UserDefaults.
+Song titles and artist names you choose to block from song requests are stored locally in your macOS UserDefaults and included in a settings backup if you export one.
 You can remove individual entries or clear the entire list at any time from Settings → Song Requests → Blocklist → Clear All.

 Information Collected Automatically